itsdrelolz/real-time-dashboard/README.md

     Real-Time Layer: A WebSocket server that manages online presence and broadcasts live updates to all connected clients.

-    Asynchronous Notification System: A safety net using a database-backed inbox and push notifications (FCM) to ensure no messages or updates are ever missed.

 App Features & Roadmap

 Foundation: Core API & Data Model

-    [ ] Project & Task CRUD: Full create, read, update, and delete functionality for projects and their associated tasks.
+    [ ] Workspace & Task CRUD: Full create, read, update, and delete functionality for workspaces and their associated tasks.

     [ ] User Authentication & Profiles: Secure user registration and login, with customizable user profiles.

-    [ ] Social System: Ability for users to find and connect with others to collaborate on projects.
+    [ ] Social System: Ability for users to find and connect with others to collaborate on workspaces.

     [ ] Image Uploading: Support for uploading user avatars and attaching images to messages.